Dynamics 365 Plan Licence Withdrawn

 There is no difference in the functionality of an individual app regardless of whether it is licensed as the Base or an Attached application.
 These are only differentiated in price.

-When a user is equipped with a Base licence for an Enterprise app and a single Attach licence, Microsoft has indicated the total cost will be identical to the current Plan price.
-UK pricing has yet to be confirmed for an Attach licence but on this basis we anticipate this would be £15.10 per additional app / user / month.
-This reflects the difference in cost between the current Plan licence and the Base licence cost of an Enterprise app but this is a guide as Microsoft has not yet published the GBP Attach licence cost.
+When a user is equipped with a Base licence for an Enterprise app and a single Attach licence, Microsoft says the total cost will be identical to the current Plan price and initial UK pricing confirms this @ £15.10 per additional app / user /month.

-Based on the new licensing model shared with the partner community, an increase in user costs compared to current Plan licensing would only result when users migrate from a Plan to a Base app with two, or more, Attach licences.
+As a result, an increase in user costs compared to Customer Engagement Plan licensing would only occur if users migrate from a Plan to a Base app with two, or more, Attach licences.

 Other Attach considerations